 In this paper the emphasis is on both political and economic institutions.
 We also augment our economic institutional analysis by including crucial financial aspects related to the banking sector.
-In short, we are trying to fill some of the political and financial factors gap in our previous analysis.
 We hope to contribute in this way to the ongoing theoretical and empirical refinements in this area of research.

-Recent studies (Alesina et al. (1997), Alesina and Rodrik (1994), Barro (1991), Grossman and Helpman (1994), Lucas (1988), Mankiw, Romer, and Weil (1992), Pack (1994), Romer (1994) and Solow (1994)) suggest that growth is determined by a much larger set of endogenously determined variables than previously studied.
-Many authors emphasize the importance of political institutions, particularly that of democracy, for growth acceleration.
+Recent studies (Alesina et al., 1997; Alesina and Rodrik, 1994; Barro, 1991; Grossman and Helpman, 1994; Lucas, 1988; Mankiw, Romer, and Weil, 1992; Pack, 1994, Romer, 1994; Solow, 1994) suggest that growth is determined by a much larger set of endogenously determined variables than previously studied.
+Many authors emphasize now engaged in exploring some theoretical aspects of this question.

+5 Or, more accurately, in Sen's terminology, democracy makes possible 'agency-freedom' for the citizens.
+In more specific ways, it is possible to include 'subjective well being' as well.
+But this requires a type of reconciliation between the capabilities and subjective well being.
+One of us is the importance of political institutions, particularly that of democracy, for growth acceleration.
 Generally, as Acemoglu, Johnson and Robinson (2004) document, the institutional factor is more decisive in this period because of new technologies requiring larger investments.
 Minier (1998) finds that the countries that democratized subsequently grow faster ex ante than similar countries that shied away from democratization.
 Amartya Sen has provided the most dramatic illustration of the superiority of democratic systems, arguing that famines have never occurred in democracies, largely due to the information flows and feedback systems that authoritarian systems lack (Sen, 1999).
 He argues that development and freedom are intimately related.
 By freedom Sen means well-being in five categories: political participation, economic well-being, social integration, information access and personal security.
 Ulukaev (1997) notes that per capita GDP for a particular country allows one to determine the type of its socio-political structure with a relatively high degree of accuracy.
 For example, a country where per capita GDP exceeds \$10000 in our world is always democratic.
-Contrariwise, stable democracy seemingly does not exist in countries with per capita GDP less than \$2000.
+Contrariwise, stable democracy seemingly does not exist in countries with per capita GDP less than \$2000.^{6,7}